16 years prison for Colorado mom who abused kid, 7, to death

 Associated Press/Report for America

-DENVER (AP) — A Colorado mother who fatally abused her 7-year-old daughter and lied about her health to get handouts from charities worth at least $100,000 has been sentenced to 16 years in prison.
+DENVER (AP) — A Colorado mother who fatally abused her 7-year-old daughter and lied about her health to get handouts from charities worth at least $100,000 was sentenced Wednesday to 16 years in prison.

-A judge issued the sentence to Kelly Turner on Wednesday after she pleaded guilty last month to child abuse, charitable fraud and theft.
+Judge Patricia Herron issued the sentence after Kelly Turner pled guilty in an agreement with prosecutors last month to child abuse resulting in the 2017 death of the girl, Olivia, and to charitable fraud and theft.

+Previous charges oof first-degree murder, attempt to influence a public servant and forgery were dropped as part of the plea deal.

+Turner said nothing during her virtual sentencing hearing but wiped away tears as prosecutors played a video made by Olivia’s grandfather Lonnie Gautreau of Olivia laughing and smiling, baking a cake, dancing in a princess costume, playing doctor with her dolls and singing songs.

+“This truth about Olivia has caused such a deep pain that it continues to ravage me every day,” said a statement from Gautreau that was read at the hearing by a prosecutor.
+Gautreau attended the hearing by video with a picture of his grandaughter at his side, his eyes tearing up during the proceedings.

-Authorities say Turner lied to doctors about her daughter Olivia’s medical history while broadcasting her struggles to receive money and other favors from organizations like the Make-A-Wish Foundation.
+Authorities have said Turner lied to doctors about Olivia’s medical history while broadcasting her struggles to receive money and other favors from organizations like the Make-A-Wish Foundation.

 The girl had received unnecessary surgeries and medications up until her death in Denver hospice care in 2017.